-Configure the microK to measure a Default Thermocouple on the 0.125V range with units of Volts on all 3 channels.
-Use I sample per reading and 100 readings in the rolling statistics (see section 3.6).
+Configure the microK to measure a Default Thermocouple with units set to Volts on all 3 channels.
+Use 1 sample per reading and 100 readings in the rolling statistics (see section 3.6).
 Select the Multi tab and clear the statistics for all 3 channels.
-After the microK has collected at least 100 readings (shown as Mean of last... in the Multi tab, record the Mean for each channel and check that the standard deviation (S.D.) is less that $0.000000050 (0.05\mu V)$.
+After the microK has collected at least 100 readings (shown as Mean of last... in the Multi tab, record the Mean for each channel and check that the standard deviation (S.D.) does not exceed 0.0000002 (0.02μ V).